cita-bot/cita-bot/README.md

 * `anticaptcha_api_key` — Anti-captcha.com API KEY (not required if `auto_captcha=False`)

 * `auto_captcha` — Should we use Anti-Captcha?
 For testing purposes, you can disable it and trick reCaptcha by yourself.
-Do not select a slot or click buttons, just pretend you're a human reading the page (select text, move cursor etc.) and press Enter in the Terminal.
+While on appointment selection page, do not select a slot or click buttons, just pretend you're a human reading the page (select text, move cursor etc.) and press Enter in the Terminal.

 * `auto_office` — Automatic choice of the police station.
 If `False`, again, select an option in the browser manually, do not click "Accept" or "Enter", just press Enter in the Terminal.